Rickyz03/Algorithmic-Benchmarks/Travel-Salesman/report.typ

 *Algorithm:* Fix one city (say city 0) as the starting point to break symmetry.
 Generate all $(n-1)!$ permutations of the remaining cities, calculate the tour length for each permutation, and return the minimum.

+*Time Complexity:* $O(n!)$ worst case
+*Space Complexity:* $O(n)$

+*Analysis:* While conceptually simple, this approach becomes intractable for $n > 10$ due to the factorial growth.
+However, it serves as a baseline for verifying the correctness of other algorithms on small instances.

+=== Held-Karp Dynamic Programming

+The Held-Karp algorithm uses dynamic programming to solve TSP optimally with better complexity than brute force enumeration.

+*Core Idea:* Use bitmasks to represent subsets of visited cities and dynamic programming to avoid recomputing solutions to overlapping subproblems.

+*State Definition:* Let $C(S, i)$ be the minimum cost of visiting all cities in set $S ⊆ {1, 2, ..., n}$ exactly once, starting from city 0 and ending at city $i$, where $0 ∉ S$ and $i ∈ S$.

+*Recurrence Relations:*

+Base case: $C({i}, i) = d_(0,i)$ for $i ∈ {1, 2, ..., n-1}$

+Recursive case: $C(S, i) = min_(j ∈ S, j ≠ i) {C(S ∖ {i}, j) + d_(j,i)}$

+*Final Solution:* $min_(i ∈ {1,2,...,n-1}} {C({1,2,...,n-1}, i) + d_(i,0)}$

+*Time Complexity:* $O(n^2 2^n)$
+*Space Complexity:* $O(n 2^n)$

+*Analysis:* This represents a significant improvement over brute force for moderately sized instances.
+The algorithm is practical for instances with up to approximately 20 cities.

+=== Branch and Bound

+Branch and bound systematically explores the solution space while pruning branches that cannot lead to optimal solutions.

+*Key Components:*

+1. *Branching:* Systematically enumerate partial tours by adding cities one at a time.

+2. *Bounding:* For each partial tour, compute a lower bound on the cost of any complete tour extending this partial tour.

+3. *Pruning:* If the lower bound for a partial tour exceeds the cost of the best complete tour found so far, prune this branch.

+*Lower Bound Calculation:* We use an MST-based lower bound that combines:
+- Cost of the current partial tour
+- Minimum spanning tree cost of unvisited cities
+- Minimum cost edges connecting the partial tour to unvisited cities
+- Minimum cost edge from unvisited cities back to the starting city

 *Time Complexity:* $O(n!)$ worst case, but often much better in practice
 *Space Complexity:* $O(n)$